symfony/symfony-docs/messenger.rst

 .. versionadded:: 8.2

-    The AMQP transport support for ``--keepalive`` was introduced in Symfony 8.2.
+    Support for ``--keepalive`` in the AMQP transport was introduced in Symfony 8.2.

 .. warning::